-To generate exogenous variation in the private costs from protesting, we designed and conducted a pre-registered field experiment.
-Any household can protest for free, so there are no pecuniary costs from protesting.
-However, we hypothesized that households could face significant hassle costs (Goolsbee, 2006; Benzarti, 2020; Sunstein, 2021; Benzarti, 2021).
-We conducted a mailing intervention aimed at reducing these hassle costs.
-We selected a subject pool of 78,462 households and sent letters to a random sample of 50,394 households with helpful information on how to file a protest.
-In the letters, we randomized the intensity of our aid provision.
-The basic letter treatment included information such as step-by-step guides for filling out the forms by mail or online.
-A second letter type included extra instructions based on the fact that, when protesting property taxes, one of the most challenging aspects of the process is preparing an argument to support the request.
-Further, the extra aid message included an argument tailored to each recipient, who could simply copy-paste it into their own protest form.
-These letters presented information about a comparison property near the recipient's own property that was similar in all observable characteristics and had been recently sold for a lower price than the market value proposed by DCAD.
+pecuniary costs of protesting.
+However, we hypothesize that households may face significant hassle costs (Goolsbee, 2006; Benzarti, 2020; Sunstein, 2021; Benzarti, 2021), so we designed a mailing intervention to reduce these costs.
+We selected a subject pool of 78,462 households, from which we randomly selected 50,394 households to mail a letter.
+All versions of this letter offered helpful information on how to file a protest, but we randomized the intensity of our aid provision.
+The basic letter treatment included step-by-step guides for filling out the forms by mail or online.
+The other letter type included extra instructions to complete one of the most challenging aspects of the process, which is preparing an argument to support the protest.
+In these letters with extra aid, we included an argument tailored to each recipient that could be copied and pasted into their own protest form.
+These letters presented information about another property near the recipient's own property that was comparable in all observable characteristics and was recently sold for a lower price than the market value proposed by the DCAD.

-We find that the letters had a large impact on the probability of filing a protest; and while the basic aid was helpful, the impact was significantly higher when the letter included the additional instructions.
-The letter with extra aid caused an increase in the protest rate of 4.98 pp (the intention-to-treat effect amounts to 3.51 pp); for comparison, the fraction of households protesting in the control group that did not receive a letter was 8.67 pp. In other words, a simple intervention by mail increased the protest rate by a whopping 57.4%.
-This evidence suggests that hassle costs are of first order importance in the decision to protest taxes.7 Moreover, we combine the experimental and quasi-experimental estimates to quantify the hassle costs.
-Our back-of-the-envelope calculations suggest that the hassle costs amount to \$232.
-Indeed, this estimate constitutes just a lower bound, as our intervention reduces some of the hassle costs but is far from removing them in full.
+We find that both letter types have large impacts on the probability of filing a protest, and the impact is significantly higher among recipients of the letters containing extra aid.
+These tailored letters lead to an increase in the protest rate of 4.98 pp (the intention-to-treat effect amounts to 3.51 pp).
+For comparison, the fraction of households protesting in the control group, which did not receive any letter, is 8.67 pp. In other words, a simple intervention by mail increases the protest rate by a whopping 57.4%.
+This evidence suggests that hassle costs are of first-order importance in the decision to protest taxes.
+Moreover, we combine the experimental and quasi-experimental estimates to quantify the hassle costs.
+Our back-of-the-envelope calculations estimate hassle costs at \$232.
+Indeed, this estimate constitutes a lower bound, as our intervention reduces some hassle costs but not all.